 - a.
-The Nasdaq system determines that the CDL Order will be executed in full in the Cross; - b. the actual price calculated by the Cross is at or above the price that is 10% below the Near Execution Price and at or below the price that is 10% above the Near Execution Price; - c. the difference between the Expected Price and the actual price calculated by the Cross, if any, is within the price bands previously selected by Nasdaq.
+The Nasdaq system determines that the CDL Order will be executed in full in the Cross; - b. the actual price calculated by the Cross is at or above the price that is

+10% below the Near Execution Price and at or below the price that is

+10% above the Near Execution Price; - c. the difference between the Expected Price and the actual price calculated by the Cross, if any, is within the price bands previously selected by Nasdaq.
 The actual price is the Current Reference Price at the time of this test; and - d.
-1. the actual price calculated by the Cross is within the Price Range; or 2. the actual price calculated by the Cross is below the Price Range and at - 2. the actual price calculated by the Cross is below the Price Range and at or above the price that is 20% below the lowest price of the Price Range; or is above the highest price of the Price Range ("DLCR Price Range"), provided that the Company has initially certified to Nasdaq and publicly disclosed, prior to the beginning of the Display Only Period, that (i) the Company does not expect that a price that is within the DLCR Price Range would materially change the Company's previous disclosure in its effective registration statement, and (ii) such registration statement contains a sensitivity analysis explaining how the Company's plans would change if the actual proceeds from the offering are less than or exceed the amount assumed in the Price Range.
-If the Company's certification includes an upside limit, the DLCR Price Range shall be as defined in the preceding sentence, but subject to the upper limit provided by the Company in its certification. - (viii) a.
+1. the actual price calculated by the Cross is within the Price Range; or - 2. the actual price calculated by the Cross is below the Price Range and at or above the price that is 20% below the lowest price of the Price Range; or is at or below the price that is 80% above the highest price of the Price Range ("DLCR Price Range"), provided that the Company has initially certified to Nasdaq and publicly disclosed, prior to the beginning of the Display Only Period, that (i) the Company does not expect that a price that is within the DLCR Price Range would materially change the Company's previous disclosure in its effective registration statement, and (ii) such registration statement contains a sensitivity analysis explaining how the Company's plans would change if the actual proceeds from the offering are less than or exceed the amount assumed in the Price Range.
+If the Company's certification includes an upside limit that is lower than the one imposed through the DLCR Price Range, the DLCR Price Range shall be as defined in the preceding sentence, but subject to the upper limit provided by the Company in its certification.

+(viii) a.
 If the actual price calculated by the Cross is within the Price Range, Nasdaq shall postpone and reschedule the pricing of the securities subject to a Direct Listing with a Capital Raise only if the conditions in paragraphs (vii)a. b. and c., above, are not met.

 b.
-If the actual price calculated by the Cross is at or within the DLCR Price Rangeat or above the price that is 20% below the lowest price in the Price Range, but not withinoutside the Price Range, and the conditions in paragraphs (vii)a., b., c. and d., above, are met, Nasdaq will initiate a Post- Pricing Period following the calculation of the actual price.
+If the actual price calculated by the Cross is at or within the DLCR Price Range but outside the Price Range, and the conditions in paragraphs (vii)a., b., c. and d., above, are met, Nasdaq will initiate a Post-Pricing Period following the calculation of the actual price.
 During the Post-Pricing Period the issuer must confirm to Nasdaq that no additional disclosures are required under federal securities laws based on the actual price calculated by the Cross.
 During the Post-Pricing Period no additional orders for the security may be entered in the Cross and no existing orders in the Cross may be modified.
 The security shall be released for trading immediately following the Post-Pricing Period.
 If the Company cannot provide the required confirmation then Nasdaq will postpone and reschedule the offering.

 c.
-If the actual price calculated by the Cross is outside the DLCR Price Rangebelow the price that is 20% below the lowest price of the Price Range, pursuant to paragraph (vii), above, Nasdaq will postpone and reschedule the offering.
+If the actual price calculated by the Cross is outside the DLCR Price Range, pursuant to paragraph (vii), above, Nasdaq will postpone and reschedule the offering.